Banana Azul Reviews

 Caribe Fun Tours

 Alí is working for the tour company, Caribe Fun Tours, and is from the Talamanca area.
-He likes the vibe at the hotel both among the staff members as well between staff and guests.
+He likes the vibe at the hotel both among the staff members as well as between staff and guests.

 Luis Javier is our tour guide for Caribe Fun Tours.
 He loves to show visitors the huge flora and fauna of Puerto Viejo and always knows how to detect the hidden animals.
 People love his great enthusiasm for his job.